Complexity analysis of Bayesian learning of high-dimensional DAG models and their equivalence classes: Mixing time results for Bayesian structure learning

 \begin{remark} Corollary~\ref{lm:pi.min} implies that \RWGES{} is rapidly mixing with high probability.
-However, the term $\log \pi_{\rm{min}}$ in the mixing time bound is only used to handle the worst scenario where the chain starts from the state with minimum posterior probability.
-If the chain starts from some ``good" estimate, the actual mixing rate of the chain can be much faster; see~\cite[Proposition 1]{sinclair1992improved}. \end{remark}
+The term $\log \pi_{\rm{min}}$ in the mixing time bound is only used to handle the worst scenario where the chain starts from the state with minimum posterior probability.
+If the chain starts from some ``good'' estimate, the actual mixing rate of the chain can be much faster; see~\citet[Proposition 1]{sinclair1992improved}. \end{remark}

-If in the beta-min condition, we only assume that the minimum edge weight of $B^*$ (the weighted adjacency matrix of $G^*$) is sufficiently large, the rapid mixing of \RWGES{} does not hold.
-Actually, it is not difficult to construct an explicit example which shows that \RWGES{} is slowly mixing.
+If in the beta-min condition, we only assume that the minimum edge weight of $B^*$ (the weighted adjacency matrix of the true DAG $G^*$) is sufficiently large, the rapid mixing of \RWGES{} does not hold.
+It is not difficult to construct an explicit example where \RWGES{} is slowly mixing.
 In the following example, we let $p = 3$ be fixed and show that the mixing time grows exponentially in $n$.
 One can extend our example to the case $p = n$ by adding variables $\sX_4, \dots, \sX_{n}$ such that, for any $j = 4, \dots, n$, the observed vector $X_j$ is exactly orthogonal to all the other column vectors of the data matrix.

 \begin{example} Assume $p = 3$ and the true SEM is given by